 The Board recognises the importance of sound internal controls and risk management practices to good corporate governance.
 The Board affirms its overall responsibility for the Company's systems of internal controls and risk management, and for reviewing the adequacy and effectiveness of those systems on an annual basis.
-The internal control and risk management functions are performed by the Company's Key Management Personnel and reported to the AC for review.
+Following completion of the disposal of the Company's business and business assets on 3 January 2020, the Company became a cash company under Rule 1018 of the SGX-ST Listing Manual, the AC and Board are of the view that the current system of internal controls in place is adequate for a cash company therefore internal audit would not be required at the moment.